Fatigue

 Fatigue occurs most often as part of a symptom complex, but even when it is the sole or main presenting symptom, fatigue is one of the most common symptoms.

-Fatigue can be classified in various temporal categories, such as the following:
+Fatigue can be classified in temporal categories:

 • Recent fatigue: < 1 month duration